- What is the Writing Salon?

 Our teachers construct classes around writing exercises or short assignments done in and out of class, reading assignments, in-class discussions, and “workshopping” of longer pieces (in some classes, not all).
 Some instructors create a tightly structured syllabus that adheres to specific weekly lessons and assignments.
 Other instructors opt for a more “organic” and spontaneous approach, allowing class lessons and discussions to stem from questions and observations that arise as your writings are shared and critiqued in class.

 Many of our classes are designed to be taken more than once, especially the 6-month classes and sometimes the 9-week classes.
 For example, we have lots of Writing Salon “regulars” who repeat our “workshopping” classes on an ongoing basis.

 - How do I know which class(es) would be right for me?

 Most of our classes are designed to accommodate writers at different levels of experience.
 It’s not as if ONLY beginners take certain classes, and ONLY intermediate writers take certain classes, and ONLY advanced writers take certain other classes.
 For one thing, we have no way to determine who fits into those highly subjective categories.
-For another thing, we have found that classes with member who have varied writing backgrounds and experience make for a much more interesting and dynamic experience.
+For another thing, we have found that classes with members who have varied writing backgrounds and experience make for a much more interesting and dynamic experience.
 So unless a course description says that a specific prerequisite is required, you can take it.
 Bottom line: Follow your instincts.
 If you feel irresistibly drawn to the course description, then go for it.
 Or if you can’t decide between the ones you’ve narrowed it down to, give Jane at call at 415.609.2468.
 She’ll help you figure out what the best choice for you would be.